How do Issuers Calculate Credit Card Limit? An Easy Guide

 Debt-to-Income Ratio

-If you owe a large amount against your income, you have low liquidity for a new debt.
-As such, credit card companies may not provide a higher credit line due to the increased risk of non-payment of the bill.
+As such, credit card companies may not provide a higher limit due to the increased risk of non-payment of the bill.
+Here’s how you can reduce your DTI ratio:

 Credit Repayment History

-Another important factor that credit card companies consider is your repayment history.
-Your credit report reflects your repayment history and allows lenders to determine the risk associated with extending credit to you.
+Your credit report reflects your repayment pattern and allows issuers to determine the risk associated with extending credit to you.
+Here’s what a credit report includes:

-A good credit score and a spotless repayment track record indicate that you are a low-risk borrower and hence, lenders may offer a higher credit limit.
+A good credit score and a spotless repayment track record indicate that you are a low-risk borrower and, hence, issuers may offer a higher credit limit.

+This refers to the amount you have used against the total available limit.
 A high ratio indicates an overreliance on credit, making you a high-risk borrower.
-Therefore, issuers may not sanction a higher credit limit.
-Generally, a credit utilisation ratio of under 30% can boost your chances of getting a better credit limit.
+Therefore, issuers may not sanction a higher limit.
+A ratio under 30% can boost your chances of getting a better limit.

 How to Check Your Credit Card Limit

-If you want to apply for a credit card, choose the Fibe Axis Bank Credit Card.
+Choose the Fibe Axis Bank Credit Card to enjoy a high credit limit as per your eligibility.
 As India’s first numberless credit card, it offers a host of benefits ranging from complimentary access to domestic airport lounges to cashback of up to 3%.
-That’s not all.
 You can also link this RuPay card to your UPI and complete transactions without any hassles.

-Download the Fibe Personal Loan App or register on our website to apply online for this lifetime-free credit card!
+Download the Fibe App or register on our website to apply online for this lifetime-free credit card!

 FAQs on How Credit Card Companies Determine Credit Limit